 If he feels threatened by them, it seems likely that he will avoid confronting their issues?
 We already know that he doesn’t believe in gay marriage – the touchstone issue of homosexual equality – despite the overwhelming majority of the Australian population being in favour of this reform.
 And, moreover, when someone is threatened aren’t they more likely to strike out in anger?
 Abbott seems more than likely to attempt to punish homosexuals by punitive legislation if he becomes Prime Minister, particularly when his strong religious beliefs are taken into account.

-Bullying mysogynist Abbott
+Bullying mysogynistic Abbott

 Most disturbing of all, arguably, is the fact that Abbott is bigoted against 50 per cent of the population—women.

 “That is a very offensive question” he snarled, twice, before looming up to the petite Ferguson, scowling.
-It was a scene reminiscent of the Mark Latham’s handshake with John Howard at the 2004 Federal election that had so cruelled Latham’s chances.
+It was a scene reminiscent of Mark Latham’s handshake with John Howard at the 2004 Federal election that had so cruelled Latham’s chances.
 It showed an Abbott that, when under pressure – when the fake charm is wiped away – is something of a bully and a misogynist.

 Abbott has shown this several times before

-For example, in a public debate with the shadow health minister Julia Roxon during the 2007 election campaign, Abbott was an almost unforgivable half-an-hour late, leaving Roxon to make her address and field questions on her own.
+For example, in a public debate with the shadow health minister Julia Roxon during the 2007 election campaign, Abbott was an almost unforgivable half an hour late, leaving Roxon to make her address and field questions on her own.
 Roxon began her address, rather understandably, by referring to Mr Abbott’s absence as a lack of respect for the importance of the debate.
 After the debate was concluded, in comments accidentally picked up by the microphones, Abbott shook Roxon’s hand and moved close to her before whispering that she was speaking “bullshit” and calling her “unpleasant”.
 The typical actions of a bully.

 Even worse was his conduct towards Julia Gillard just over a year ago.
 On September 10, 2009, before becoming Opposition Leader, Abbott confronted Julia Gillard during Question Time in Federal Parliament, aggressively telling her to stop wearing a “shit-eating grin”.

-Abbott again revealed his misogynistic side after becoming Opposition leader.
+Abbott again revealed his misogynistic side after becoming Opposition Leader.
 In February, he caused something of a stir when he said that the greatest gift a woman could give a man was her virginity.
 Soon after, in March, he revealed that he considered ironing to be woman’s work.
 He continued: